AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 1. Select **Blank Workspace project** to create your Workspace project using a browser.

-   See [Blank mobile scorecard](/help/mobile-app/curator.md) for more information on how to create a Mobile scorecard project that you can share with other stakeholders using a mobile app.
-And see [Guided analysis](/help/guided-analysis/overview.md) for  more information on the various options available to create your guided analysis project.
+   See [Blank mobile scorecard](/help/analyze/mobile-app/curator.md) for more information on how to create a Mobile scorecard project that you can share with other stakeholders using a mobile app.

 1. Select [!UICONTROL **Create**].